Why do I Require a Breast Lift?

 Breast Lift Scaring

 One of the biggest concerns for women who require a Breast Lift is scars post surgery.
-Yes, there will be more scarring involved with a Breast Lift however the overall outcome will be far more superior then a Breast Augmentation only.
+Yes, there will be more scarring involved with a Breast Lift however the overall outcome will be far more superior than a Breast Augmentation only.
 The degree of fading depends on your skin pigment and post-surgery care.
 See here for more information about Breast Lift scaring.